timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/concept/components.md

 - objects
 - strings

-Let's update the previous example to support streaming of the markdown string into the `Markdown` component.
+Let's update the previous example to stream the markdown string into the `Markdown` component:

 ```ts
 exposeComponent(Markdown, {